- Who is the return visa for

 - You have a valid diplomatic passport.

-- You have a family member who is an EU, EEA or Swiss national.
-Read which countries are in the EU and the EEA.
+- You have a family member who is an EU, EEA or Swiss national and in the assessment of a previous application the IND has already determined that you come under EU law.
 A family member of a Dutch national normally must pay for a return visa.

 - The Minister for Foreign Affairs has said that you do not need to pay any fees.